AI Keyboard App vs Built-In Keyboard: Is the Upgrade Worth It?

 Professionals and Business Users

 "I close deals through text messages and emails from my phone," explains a real estate agent.
-"Having a keyboard that helps me sound polished and professional even when I'm typing quickly between showings has definitely improved my client communications."
+"Having a keyboard that helps me sound polished and professional even when I'm typing quickly between showings has definitely improved my client communications.
+The tone adjustment feature alone has saved me from accidentally sounding too casual or too stiff."

 Non-Native English Speakers